-As part of this commitment, Ontario is launching the Caribou Conservation Stewardship Program (CCSP) to support projects that contribute to the stewardship and recovery of Ontario's caribou populations.
+As part of this commitment, Ontario is launching the next intake of the Caribou Conservation Stewardship Program (CCSP) to support projects that contribute to the stewardship and recovery of Ontario's caribou populations.

-1.1 CCSP 2023-2024 Call for Applications
+1.1 CCSP 2024-2025 Call for Applications

-For the 2023-2024 CCSP, the Ministry of the Environment, Conservation and Parks is accepting multi-year applications (spanning 1- 4 years).
+For the 2024-2025 CCSP, the Ministry of the Environment, Conservation and Parks is accepting multi-year applications.
 For the purposes of the CCSP, a "year" is considered April 1st to March 31st.
-All project activities must begin after April 1, 2024.
-Project activities may begin as soon as Transfer Payment Agreements (TPA) are signed and must finish no later than March 1, 2027.
+Project activities may begin as soon as Transfer Payment Agreements (TPA) are signed and must finish no later than February 15, 2027.